AgoraNomic/agoranomic.github.io/archives.md

 layout: puremd
 ---

-Whether you're a new player or an experienced Agoran you may be looking to access some of the archives and other info on the game.
-I will try to keep this page up-to-date, but all of this is maintained by volunteers and any link may become defunct.
-Also, Agora has existed across multiple platforms since 1992 and there are unfortunately gaps in our records, especially in the early years.
-If you're aware of something missing here, please let me know via the fora or chat.
+Whether you're a new player or an experience Agoran, you'd likely be looking to learn about the history of the game.
+This page consists of a collection of all known archives.
+As Agora has existed across multiple platforms since 1992, there are unfortunately gaps in our records.
+If you're aware of something missing, please let me know via the fora or chat.

 ## Current Mailing Lists Archives